astridx/meinblog/content/posts/joomla/8die-datenbank-nutzen.en.md

 #### [administrator/components/com\_foos/ forms/foo.xml](https://github.com/astridx/boilerplate/compare/t6...t6b#diff-262e27353fbe755d3813ea2df19cd0ed)

 Joomla creates the form for you if you give it the requirements in an XML file.
 Below you can see this for our example.

-> You want an overview of all possible form elements?
-In the [Joomla documentation](https://docs.joomla.org/Form_field) all standard form fields are listed.

 [administrator/components/com_foos/ forms/foo.xml](https://github.com/astridx/boilerplate/blob/6af3fd96a856784ffd8c0ffd1225544b60361ba9/src/administrator/components/com_foos/forms/foo.xml)